marczz/unix_memo/source/ssh.rst

 <https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm>`
 is widely present; but
 :wikipedia:`SSH-Ed25519 <https://en.wikipedia.org/wiki/EdDSA>`
-is only supported by OpenSSH, and few other softare like the windows clients :wikipedia:`PuTTY` and
-`smartFTP <https://www.smartftp.com/>`_, the iOS and Android client `TinyTerm <http://www.censoft.com/products/mobile/>`_, and the linux tiny client `TinySSH <https://tinyssh.org/index.html>`_.
+is only supported by OpenSSH, and few other software like the windows clients :wikipedia:`PuTTY` (since 2016) and `smartFTP <https://www.smartftp.com/>`_, the iOS and Android client `TinyTerm <http://www.censoft.com/products/mobile/>`_, and the linux tiny client `TinySSH <https://tinyssh.org/index.html>`_.

 You  can also find a list of `Things that use Ed25519
-<https://ianix.com/pub/ed25519-deployment.html>` including a list of
+<https://ianix.com/pub/ed25519-deployment.html>`_ including a list of
-ssh software
+ssh software.

 Even if Ed25519 is both secure and fast, most often for ssh what matter is the ref:`cipher performance` not the authentication speed.